What are academic levels?

 Will all the assessment I do count?

 Although the majority of the work you do will carry marks, some of your assessment will not be compulsory, and is designed purely to give feedback on your progress.
 Other assessment will be ‘required’ and must be completed to a satisfactory standard though it does not count towards the final mark.
 Finally, there is assessed coursework which does count toward the module mark.
-Queen Mary has a code of practice for assessment and feedback.
-This will tell you what you can expect from Queen Mary in terms of feedback on your work, and how you may be assessed
+Queen Mary publishes an Assessment Handbook for each academic year.
+This will tell you what you can expect from Queen Mary in terms of feedback on your work and how you may be assessed.

 How are undergraduate modules graded?

 Performance in undergraduate modules (except on certain programmes specified in the Academic Regulations, including the MBBS, BDS, BSc in Oral Health and the Diploma in Dental Hygiene and Therapy) is graded as follows: